DAOmasons/RuleBook/about/voting.md

 Ship "The Jade Shadow" was eliminated in this round.

-## Community Vote - Introducing Warp
+## Community Vote - Introducing WARP

 > "Don't you worry, this old ship'll give you fifty five more laps around the 'alaxy if you treat her right.
-So long as those back home keep mining Warp, we'll be just fine."
+So long as those back home keep mining WARP, we'll be just fine."
 >
 > ~ Late Captain of the Jade Shadow

-We're renaming GSVT to call the voting token "Warp".
-In game terms, Warp is used to propel ships from afar.
-So long as someone commits enough Warp to a particular ship, it can keep flying, complete its funding missions and make it back home.
+We're renaming GSVT to call the voting token "WARP".
+In game terms, WARP is used to propel ships from afar.
+So long as someone commits enough WARP to a particular ship, it can keep flying, complete its funding missions and make it back home.

 In Round 1 the Community Vote followed the Arbitrum vote.
 One Ship (The Jade Shadow) was eliminated by the Arbitrum vote, and the Community vote was held for the 2 remaining ships.

 In Round 2 these votes will be held concurrently.

-We airdropped Warp totaling 103,637 to grant recipients, ship operators and a selection of community judges.
+We airdropped WARP totaling 103,637 to grant recipients, ship operators and a selection of community judges.

-### How we Apportioned Warp in Round 1
+### How we Apportioned WARP in Round 1

-Warp tokens were apportioned as follows:
+WARP tokens were apportioned as follows:
 | Voter | Count | % |
 | -------- | -------- | -------- |
 |Ships|3|20%|